mlpack/mlpack/doc/user/methods/tsne.md

 ### Constructors

-- `tsne = TSNE(outputDim=2, perplexity=30.0, exaggeration=12.0, stepSize=200.0, maxIter=1000, init="pca", theta=0.5)`
+- `tsne = TSNE(outputDim=2, perplexity=30.0, exaggeration=12.0, stepSize=200.0, maxIter=1000, tolerance = 1e-12, init="pca", theta=0.5)`
   - `outputDim`: Dimensionality of the embedded space. *(Default: 2)*
   - `perplexity`: Regulates the balance between local and global structure preservation.
 Typically set between 5 and 50. *(Default: 30.0)*
-  - `exaggeration`: Amplifies pairwise similarities during the initial optimization phase, forming tighter clusters and clearer separation.
-A higher value increases spacing between clusters, but if the cost grows during initial iterations, reduce this value or lower the step size. *(Default: 12.0)*
+  - `exaggeration`: Amplifies pairwise similarities during the initial optimization phase.
+This helps form tighter clusters and clearer separation between them.
+A higher value increases spacing between clusters, but if the cost grows during initial iterations consider reducing this value or lowering the step size. *(Default: 12.0)*
   - `stepSize`: Step size (learning rate) for the optimizer.
-If set to `0`, it is computed as `N / exaggeration` each time `Embed` is called. *(Default: 200.0)*
+If the specified value is `0`, the step size is computed as number of points divided by exaggeration every time `Embed` is called. *(Default: 200.0)*
   - `maxIter`: Maximum number of iterations. *(Default: 1000)*
+  - `tolerance`: Minimum improvement in the objective value required to perform another iteration. *(Default: 1e-12)*
   - `init`: Initialization method for the embedding.
 Options: `"random"`, `"pca"`.
 PCA initialization is recommended for speed and quality. *(Default: `"pca"`)*
-  - `theta`: Trade-off between speed and accuracy for `"barnes_hut"` and `"dual_tree"` approximations.
-Optimal value depends on the chosen method. *(Default: 0.5)*
+  - `theta`: Regulates the trade-off between speed and accuracy for the `barnes-hut` and `dual-tree` methods.
+Higher values of theta result in coarser approximations, and the optimal value depends on the chosen methods (Default: 0.5)*

 ---